South African Party

 The South African Party (Suid-Afrikaanse Party, Zuidafrikaanse Partij) was a political party that existed in the Union of South Africa from 1911 to 1934.

 History

 The outline and foundation for the party was realized after the election of a 'South African party' in the 1910 South African general election under the leadership of Louis Botha.
+Botha called for a "South African National Party" (SANP) at Pretoria's Opera House on 14 June 1910, prior to the 1910 elections, but the Party was only formally created in November 1911 in Bloemfontein.
 It was made up predominantly of Afrikaner parties: